Swiss team claims 1st jump, free fall from solar plane

 BERLIN (AP) — A Swiss team working to take a solar-powered plane to the edge of space says it has performed the first jump and free fall from an electric aircraft.

-It said Domjan remained in free fall for several hundred meters, reaching speeds of over 150 kph (93 mph) before releasing his parachute and landing safely.
+It said Domjan remained in free fall for several hundred meters, reaching speeds of over 93 mph before releasing his parachute and landing safely.

 The team quoted Domjan saying the stunt was part of the goal of demonstrating that activities such as skydiving can be carried out without producing planet-warming greenhouse gases.
 Emissions from kerosene-fueled planes currently account for about 2% of the man-made carbon emissions.